 As well as our weekly Midweek Meetup for members, as part of Co-operation Live we'll also be holding weekly Councillors' Calls – plus special one-off events for members, party officers and more.
 Keep checking back here as we continuously update our schedule.

-Every Wednesday at 1pm, join us in your lunch break for a discussion about the functions of the Co-operative Party, it's policy, politics and community action.
+Join us every Wednesday for a discussion about the functions of the Co-operative Party, it's policy, politics and community action.

 Open to all members.